Business presses Delaware for loser-pays option in class actions

 Most legislation backed by the bar is adopted and Townsend said he expected his bill would become law.

-The state has to weigh the interests of shareholders and its legal industry with a business-friendly reputation.
-Most U.S. companies with publicly traded stock are chartered in Delaware, and the related revenue accounts for up to 40 percent of its general budget.
+The majority of U.S. companies with publicly traded stock are chartered in Delaware, which provides revenue that makes up as much as 40 percent of the state’s general budget.

 Delaware corporations have access to the state’s courts and Delaware’s corporate law govern relations with shareholders through a company’s corporate bylaws.